To sell or supply alcohol, to provide regulated entertainment or to provide late-night refreshments you need to be

 - You will need to prove your right to work in the UK.
 You must either provide acceptable documentation or visit the Home Office Online Right to Work Checking Service and generate a 9 digit share code which will allow us to carry out the check.

 - You will also need to provide a plan of the premises, which must be in a specified format, for further information see our premises plans advice sheet.

-- If the application is for the sale of alcohol you will need to download and complete a Designated Premises Supervisor (DPS) Consent form or you can complete the DPS Consent form Online.
+- If the application is for the sale of alcohol you will need to download and complete a Designated Premises Supervisor (DPS) Consent form or you can send this in with your application or upload a copy of it when applying online.
 The DPS must hold a personal licence.

 - You will be required to advertise your application as a public notices and an advert in a local newspaper.
 For more information on how to do this please visit our Advertising Applications page.